croquet/microverse/staging/docs/CardSpec.md

 ### Description

 Put a simple Three.js object while loading a (large) 3D model.
-When the model loading is finished the place holder will be removed automatically.
+When the model loading is finished the placeholder will be removed automatically.

 ---